 The provision locking feature in DocJuris allows you to control which sections of a contract will be available for markup when sharing.

 You can use this feature in the Contract Editor to restrict specific Sections/paragraphs on a Turn to Comment only.
-As a result, other Users will not be able to add markups to locked Sections/paragraphs.
+As a result, other external users will not be able to add markups to locked Sections/paragraphs.

 Setting Areas

 You can set Areas to use as reference when collaborating on a contract.
+Areas also help team members in other departments easily navigate to a specific portion of the contract.
 When a greater degree of specificity is needed for discussion or for more granular control of provisions, especially during collaborations, Areas are another great feature to use within the DocJuris platform.

 How to Set Areas: